Forecaster/RailcraftCalculatorFuel/README.md

 RailcraftCalculatorFuel
 ===============================

- -- Syntax --
+ -- Version syntax --

 Version no longer needs to be the first line.
-It now searches for "Version=" so it can be positioned anywhere, or omitted, in which case it will not display the Version: line in the fuel list panel.
+It now searches for "Version=" (case sensitive) so it can be positioned anywhere, or omitted, in which case it will not display the Version: x line in the fuel list panel.

 Version syntax: